nacersalaheddine/XVR-Trojan/README.md

 # Note
  - The SCL and SCL SeedUp key must be between 1 and max of unsigned long
- - Screenshots are saved as 24 bit BMP
+ - Screenshots are saved as 24 bit BMP, may not work if the video drivers are very old
  - Keylogger data file open it with notepad++ to see everything
  - Using registry temporary...
 I am working on a PE infector